RednoteAI/RednoteAI/README.md

 **Research**

-dots.llm2/dots.vlm2：Due to force majeure, dots.llm2 and dots.vlm2 cannot be released in the short term, but our efforts will surely be recognized—after all, gold shines wherever it goes.
+dots.llm2/dots.vlm2 is on the way and will be presented in the form of a product.

 dots.llm1：is a large-scale MoE model that activates 14B parameters out of a total of 142B parameters, delivering performance on par with state-of-the-art models.
 We released (i) checkpoints for state-of-the-art medium-sized models and (ii) training recipes for the MoE models. https://github.com/rednote-hilab/dots.llm1